IRMRex/PyPaint/README.md

 ## Controls
 Move around the screen by using WASD.
 Pressing "R" will reset the canvas.
 ## Release schedule
-x.1 and x.4 will be features that were delayed or extra features. x.2 and x.3 will be minor features and bug fixes. x.5 will be delayed x.4 features and will not always be release before the next major version.
+x.1 and x.4 will be features that were delayed or extra features. x.2 and x.3 will be minor features and bug fixes. x.5 will be delayed x.4 features and will not always be release before the next major version. x.4 will not always be one the regular month to month schedule because of the next major version.